Assessment and Feedback

 • Work that is correct will be marked with a tick

-• Where a word is repeatedly spelt incorrectly, the child’s attention should be drawn to it by underlining, using ‘sp’ for spelling.
+• There are high expectations for spellings linked to year group non-negotiables for writing.
+Children are expected to spell key words accurately and when copying words from a board or work sheet, should do so accurately.
+Where a word is repeatedly spelt incorrectly, the child’s attention should be drawn to it by underlining, using ‘sp’ for spelling.
 In Y3/4 the teacher will correct the spelling for the child to copy 3 times.
-In Y5/6, the teacher will highlight there is an incorrect spelling, and the children will be expected to self-correct using a dictionary
+In Y5/6, the teacher will highlight there is an incorrect spelling, and the children will be expected to self-correct using a dictionary.

 • Double vertical lines should be inserted when needed, to indicate where a new paragraph or line should begin